zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## Introduction

-Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute image that has Oracle Database 19c installed on it.
+Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute instance with the private **workshop-installed** image in Oracle Cloud Marketplace.
+The image has Oracle Database 19c installed on it and noVNC, which provides an easy-to-use browser user interface.
+On the desktop, there are shortcuts to a terminal window, a Firefox browser, and a gedit text editor.

-Begin by creating a stack in Resource Manager.
+Begin by creating and applying a stack in Resource Manager.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
 The Terraform configuration that you use here loads a custom image stored in Oracle Cloud Marketplace and creates a virtual cloud network (VCN).
-After you create the stack, you apply it to start a provisioning job.
-When the job is completed, you verify that you can connect to your compute instance via Cloud Shell and a browser, and download the necessary lab files for the workshop.
+After your compute instance is created, you can log into it via a browser and then download the lab files.

-Oracle highly recommends that you create a new VCN when configuring the stack, which is the default, to ensure you have all of the proper connectivity required to access your compute instance and run the applications.
-If you choose to use one of your own existing VCNs when you configure the stack, be sure that your VCN has a public subnet and a routing table configured with an Internet Gateway.
-Your VCN also requires several ingress security rules.
-STEP 1 covers how to configure the security rules.
-If you accept the default to create a new VCN when configuring the stack, then you can skip STEP 1.
+Oracle highly recommends that you create a new VCN when creating the stack, which is the default, to ensure you have all of the proper connectivity required to access your compute instance and run the applications.
+If you choose to use one of your own existing VCNs, be sure that your VCN has a public subnet and a routing table configured with an Internet Gateway.
+Your VCN also requires several ingress security rules, which is covered in STEP 1.
+If you accept the default to create a new VCN when creating the stack, then you can skip STEP 1.

 > **Note**: If you are working in the LiveLabs environment, you can skip STEP 1 and STEP 2 because they have already been done for you.